iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > Reminders just stopped working and I cannot find a way to restart them.
 So useless as I forget to report each day<br> :date: __2020-12-31 08:23:11__

-> I am told by the computer that the Symtoms Study has been installed, yet i am unable to enter data from my Android laptop<br> :date: __2020-12-30 19:18:53__

-> Still unable to add the test result even after restarting the app as the email suggested<br> :date: __2020-12-30 17:26:12__

-> IT IS BROKEN AGAIN - CAN'T ENTER TEST RESULTS SINCE 17TH DECEMBER<br> :date: __2020-12-29 12:09:03__

-> All, Month and Week graphs stopped working some time ago and the developer has not fixed them or responded to email.<br> :date: __2020-12-27 12:12:45__

 #### 1-star reviews